 Cypress

-Area Guide
+Cypress, TX Area Guide

-Houston suburb maintains small-town atmosphere outside the big city.
+Houston suburb maintains small-town atmosphere outside the big city

-Quiet Suburban Family-Friendly Convenient
+Quiet Suburban Convenient

 Welcome to Cypress, Texas, located 24 miles northwest of downtown Houston.
 This growing community offers rental options from garden-style apartments to townhomes, with average monthly rates ranging from $1,350 for one-bedroom units to $2,204 for three-bedroom homes.
 While rates have decreased 2-4% for some unit types over the past year, Cypress continues to attract residents with its strong school system through Cypress-Fairbanks Independent School District and convenient access to Houston via US Highway 290.